 Make sure you resist these measures.
 You don’t need to mortgage your future or your children’s future.
 Use peer pressure to “convince” your little angel to take it easy on the college spending.

 Of course financial aid officers at colleges will try to talk you into looking at the three alternatives I outlined above but please resist.
 Schools can and do provide big bucks for grants.
 If your student can tap into that resource, you should go for it by all means.
-But you should not go for student loans or refinance your home for this no matter how low the interest rates are.
+But you should not go for student loans, decimate your retirement or refinance your home for this no matter how low the interest rates are.
 Financial aid should only be relied upon as a last resort.
 Teach your children how ugly and “uncool” it is to take out loans for college.

 Grants made easy.